 group tours are available tuesdays and thursdays.

-walk-in tours will resume the week of october 25th tuesday through friday at 3pm.
+walk-in tours are offered tuesday through thursday at 3pm.

 Weeksville, part of the present-day neighborhoods of Crown Heights and Bedford-Stuyvesant, was an independent free black community, named for James Weeks.
 Weeks purchased property in 1838, along with other African American investors, in order to create an intentional landowning community.
 Continuing the legacy of self-determination, Weeksville's history was rediscovered in 1968 when urbanization threatened to erase the physical memory by destroying the few remaining historic homes.
 Instead, a grassroots preservation effort was led by James Hurley, Dewey Harley, Dolores McCullough, and Patricia Johnson, and eventually artist and activist, Joan Maynard to preserve the Hunterfly Road Houses and the memory of historic Weeksville.